 As part of its SPV investment strategy, High Circle Ventures targets companies whose investors have been waiting a long time for liquidity.
 Employees of such companies, Hemanth explained, are often eager for opportunities to liquidate their shares.
 Likewise, early-stage investors might wish to cash out some of their holdings to invest elsewhere.
 This is often true, Hemanth pointed out, in the case of hedge funds: “If a hedge fund invested in Klarna five years ago and wants to get out,” he explained, “HCV can take some of their investment off their hands.”
 In this way, HCV can supply a critical mechanism for private market liquidity at the same time it satisfies its investors’ desire to invest in highly valued, late-stage private companies.

-HCV’s efforts to match private market supply to its investors’ demand has led the firm to invest in companies like Klarna and SpaceX, as well as in fields with less high-visibility headlines, like robotic process automation.
+HCV’s efforts to match private market supply to its investors’ demand has led the firm to invest in companies like Klarna, SpaceX, EPIC Games, and Automation Anywhere.
 The firm considers various parameters when evaluating options for SPV investment, including revenue, business models, leadership, and company vision.

 By September 2021, Hemanth and his colleagues had formed six SPVs to invest directly in what the firm calls “high profile unicorns and niche industry-shakers.”
-HCV also expanded from its original core of about a dozen friends and family to a broader network of approximately 350 accredited investors, and is working to expand access to include Canadian investors.
+By January 2022, that number had more than doubled, to 14, and the firm’s assets under management had climbed to $50 million.
+HCV also expanded from its original core of about a dozen friends and family to a broader network of 700+ accredited investors, and is working to expand access to include Canadian investors.
 HCV has seen so much inbound interest that the firm has had to limit participation to an invitation-only basis.
 This tremendous growth was driven entirely by SPVs.

 The ease of creating SPVs on the Carta platform, Hemanth explained, is what allowed HCV to scale quickly: “High Circle Ventures could not have grown exponentially in just six or seven months if it hadn’t been for the Carta platform,” he said.
 He estimates that it only takes investors around 10 minutes to set up a profile on Carta and invest in an SPV, and only five minutes for returning investors to invest in their second SPV.